phelps-sg/phelps-sg/README.md

 devops and Linux, with a proven track record of developing innovative solutions for clients across various industries.
 Adept at mentoring junior team members and collaborating with multidisciplinary teams to deliver high-quality, scalable software solutions.
-Strong expertise in data science, with a focus on AI, langchain, big data analytics, and FinTech.
+Strong expertise in data science, with a focus on AI, LLM agents and LangChain, big data analytics, and FinTech.

 <div align="center">
 <a href="https://sphelps.net/">